EderAvatar/AFO.Autogrinding.Bot/README.md

 Upon pressing the F1-button the script will log you out and then login with the supplied credentials.
 It will then go into the land screen and do its magic on the mines.

-DON'T OVERWRITE YOUR EXISTING "Credentials.csv"!!!!

 F2 reloads the script.
 You can also break execution by pressing F2.

 F3 isn't really complete.
 So don't use it.
+Lightning might strike you! :D